WATCH: 11 Underappreciated World-Changing Women

 Ultimately serving two terms in the House, Rankin was the only member of Congress to vote against the U.S. participation in both World Wars.
 She also served as an officer for the Women’s International League for Peace and Freedom and campaigned for maternal and child health care and to the regulation of hours and wages of women workers.

-Chien-Shiung Wu: Disproved a 30-year Old Law of Nature, But Received No Credit
+9. Chien-Shiung Wu: Disproved a 30-year Old Law of Nature

 Born in Liu Ho, China in 1912, Chien-Shiung Wu was recruited to Columbia University as part of the Manhattan Project.
 Working as senior scientist on the atom bomb in 1943, she conducted research on radiation detection and uranium enrichment.

-LGBTQ activists and drag queens prominent in New York City’s Greenwich Village in the 1960s, Johnson and Rivera were instrumental members in the burgeoning gay-rights movement.
+LGBTQ activists and drag queens prominent in New York City’s Greenwich Village in the 1960s, Marsha P. Johnson and Sylvia Rae Rivera were instrumental members in the burgeoning gay-rights movement.

-Credited with throwing the first brick at the 1969 Stonewall Riots, Johnson—adorned with her trademark hats and warm spirit—helped ignite the flame that sparked the national LGBTQ movement.
+Johnson is said to have resisted arrest and thrown the first bottle (or brick or stone) at police during the 1969 Stonewall Riots, which sparked the national LGBTQ movement.
 Rivera, a civil rights activist, feminist and pacifist founded the Gay Liberation Front and the Gay Activists Alliance, and was also a participant int the Stonewall Riots.